GovStackWorkingGroup/bb-digital-registries/test/plan.md

 3. test API endpoints for DB schema and data.
 4. test UI functionality, CRUD a registry database schema and updates to the registry DB.
 5. test UI functionality, CRUD data of the registry DB.
 6. test multiple registries in one instance (multi-tenant).
+Ensure that system enables to create multiple registry databases in one system.
 7. test user rights management.
 8. test log system.
+9. test swagger page.
+10. test schema import and export.
+11. test data import and export.